 Medications like buprenorphine, naloxone and buprenorphine (Suboxone), and methadone can be used by certain treatment centers to mitigate intense symptoms of opiate withdrawal.

 The process from detox to rehab lasts 6-8 weeks, depending on the patient’s addiction length and quantity of opiates taken.
-The recommended treatment for opiates addiction is detox and rehab as a combination.
+The recommended treatment for opiate addiction is detox and rehab as a combination.

-If you or someone you love is struggling with an opiate addiction, the treatment specialists at Restore Center LA can help.
+If you or someone you love is struggling with opiate addiction, the treatment specialists at Restore Center LA can help.
 We have comprehensive opiate addiction treatment programs designed and tailored to fit the needs of each patient.
-Contact Restore Health and Wellness Center at (888) 519-1570 for more information about how to get started on your journey to recovery.
+Contact Restore Health and Wellness Center at (888) 979-4570 for more information about how to get started on your journey to recovery.
+Visit our addiction treatment center in Encino, CA at 6918 Owensmouth Ave Canoga Park, CA 91303.
+24/7 Admissions (818) 722-9019.
+On-Site Contact (818) 806-3914.